edgewords/CypressTraining/cypress/integration/performance/Readme-cypress-audit.txt

   cy.pa11y();
 });

-NOTES: This will only work with Chrome, and I found I needed to run in headless mode for some reason, so use: npx cypress run --browser chrome --headless --spec cypress\integration\performance\*.spec.js
+NOTES: This will only work with Chrome, and works nicely in headless mode: npx cypress run --browser chrome --headless --spec cypress\integration\performance\*.spec.js

 Options to configure custom thresholds can be found here: